Alekhine51/tablimit/README.md

 # tablimit
-Dead simple Firefox extension to limit the amount of tabs open
+Dead simple Firefox extension to limit the amount of tabs open.
+Currently hardcoded to 6 tabs.